Chicken Nest Boxes

 There are many different nest options on the market.
 The plastic are by far the cheapest, with 1-hole being popular (the plastic injection molding for larger nests is cost prohibitive).
 We have an attractive plastic nest box from the Netherlands called Cozy Nest Box.
 It has attractive features, is easy to clean, and does the trick.
 There are also the 5-gallon bucket nest lids, that converts your everyday bucket into a laying nest.
 Wooden nest boxes are the next affordable option.
 These are something that can be built at home if you are into DIY or found at your local farm and feed store.

 Finally, the galvanized metal nest boxes.
 This is our nest box of choice because they are weather and rust resistant and last forever!
 They do not rot or warp like wood can and look nicer than plastic.
 They can be be easily cleaned by hosing off and the nest bottoms are often removable for nest bedding replacement.
-We offer Little Farmer Products nest boxes in powder-coated Red and Green, in addition to Brower Equipment metal nests.
-Brower offers a 1-hole and 10-hole roll-out nest option which are very useful for egg collecting, keeping the eggs clean and preventing egg-eating.
+We offer the Nestomatic roll-out nest option which is very useful for egg collecting, keeping the eggs clean and preventing egg-eating.

 Installation and Features

 We recommend installing about 2 feet from the ground on the wall of the coop, as it provides a great level for collecting, cleaning, and observing.
-If you utilize the Brower 1-hole roll-out nest, it can be fitted to roll out to the front or the rear.
+If you utilize the Nestomatic roll-out nest, it can be fitted to roll out to the front.
 The hinged perches are great for folding up the nests at night so that the hens don’t roost inside the nest hole or on the perches themselves.

 For nesting litter, many people use hay, washable plastic nest pads, or wood shavings.

 You can create a pleasant laying environment for your girls by sprinkling some dried botanical in the nest; we’ve made it easy by combining nest pads and herbs all in one with our nesting pads and aromatic nest herbs.
-If you already have your nest, you can always use The Chicken Chick’s Spruce the Coop.
+If you already have your nest, you can always use My Favorite Chicken Organic Nest Pad Herbs.